GalMunGral/galmungal.github.io/theoretical-minimum.md

 l Lots of other methods of lesser importance

 ### Input
 **Picking**: figuring out what interactors are under a given screen point.
-In the case of DOM
+In the case of DOM / Web API:
 ```js
 var element = document.elementFromPoint(x, y);
 ```